klepas/fuckyouimaplatypus-site/index.md

 	: Hosted by mg
 : IR Spoofing to Unlock Alarms
 	: Hosted by Silvio + Kylie
-: Making sh*t up with GDB
-	: Want to get those sweet, sweet reversing and exploitation flags in CTFs?
-	: Have your IDA Pro ready, but not sure where to stick it?
-	: Can't be bothered trawling through tons of disassembly and just want to know where to put your breakpoint?
-	: Hosted by lin_s
 : Red Star OS / Google Earth
 	: Hosted by saty
 : Talking ASCII over the Airwaves